-Doug's passion for history inspired him to join the Smithsonian Council for American History, which provides essential funding to the museum to preserve its national treasures.
+Lynne's passion for American history and food inspired her to join the Smithsonian Council for American History, which provides essential funding to the museum to preserve its national treasures.
 Learn more about the Council and how you can be part of this national group of history enthusiasts, or contact Lauren Collette, Individual Giving Associate, at ColletteL@si.edu.
-Discover more Lincoln history in our collection.